tinymce/tinymce-docs/enterprise/paste-from-word.md

 layout: default
 title: Paste from Word
 description: PowerPaste is a premium plugin from the makers of TinyMCE for clean Word copy-and-paste.
+keywords: enterprise powerpaste power paste powerpaste_word_import powerpaste_html_import powerpaste_block_drop powerpaste_allow_local_images
 ---

 The TinyMCE PowerPaste plugin automatically cleans up content from Microsoft Word and other HTML sources to ensure clean, compliant content that matches the look and feel of the site.

-TinyMCE PowerPaste is included in the TinyMCE Enteprise download.
+TinyMCE PowerPaste is included in the TinyMCE Enterprise download.

 ## Usage